Harrison-zh-M/Harrison-zh-M/README.md

 Welcome to my Github page!
 My name is Zihan Mei and I am currently working towards a dual Bachelor’s degree in Electronics & Electrical Engineering with Information Engineering from the University of Electronic Science and Technology of China and the University of Glasgow!

 #### Things I am currently working on:
-- In February, I submitted two papers to ACM SIGKDD 2025, where I am the first author of one and the second author of the other.
+- In February, I submitted two papers to ACM SIGKDD 2025.
 Looking forward to their acceptance!
 - I am deepening my understanding of the fundamentals of statistical learning, strengthening my knowledge of statistics and theories related to linear regression.
 - I am seeking summer internship opportunities in both research laboratories and high-tech companies.
 If you are interested in my experience and skills, feel free to reach out via email!